 With a new granddaughter, I've used them on several recent projects and thought I share just how easy they are to insert on just about anything.
 Don't have a little on in your life?
 Plastic snaps are great on so many projects, not just ones for kids!

-What You’ll Need to Apply Babyville Snaps:
+What You'll Need To Apply Snaps Using Snap Pliers:

 For best results: Test first on several layers of fabric.